 I’ve had a hugely varied career so far, and have been lucky enough to deploy to the Middle East, USA, Caribbean, and embarked aircraft in a number of different Ships and environments.
 I also spent 3 years in Texas on an exchange post, was part of the first crew of Aircraft Carrier HMS Queen Elizabeth, and have enjoyed the varied and complex challenges the Royal Navy and military life has thrown at me.
 Away from my desk, I am a keen skier and snowboarder, and have represented the RN in downhill skiing.
 I love a good Adventurous Training challenge and have taken part in various small expeditions including mountain biking, sailing, kayaking, gorge walking, and via ferrata.

-I’m really proud to be supporting my good friends Dan and Pascal in their incredible undertaking, in the small way that I can.
-I’m really grateful that their incredibly hard effort will be able to give back to the Royal Navy and Royal Marines Charity (RNRMC), who do a fantastic job of supporting Royal Navy and Royal Marines personnel and their families, particularly in the field of Mental Health.
+I’m really proud to be supporting my good friend Pascal in his incredible undertaking, in the small way that I can.
+I’m really grateful that his incredibly hard effort will be able to give back to the Royal Navy and Royal Marines Charity (RNRMC), who do a fantastic job of supporting Royal Navy and Royal Marines personnel and their families, particularly in the field of Mental Health.